tayeke/ModernFade/Readme.md

 # ModernFade Javascript/CSS3 Crossfade

 A very limited library that will transition images or divs in a container with a css3 crossfade.
 You should add the class **modern-fade** to your wrapper to get started with basic crossfading.
+You will likely need to predefine the width and height of your wrapper by editing the provided css for the modern-fade class.

 ### to use on a div #wrapper w/ images inside (optional params shown)